 Emergency repairs, especially in the evening hours or on weekends, are to be reported

-immediately to the Office of Campus Safety, which will contact the appropriate service
+immediately to the University of Dallas Police Department, which will contact the

-personnel.
+appropriate service personnel.
 Emergency maintenance problems will take first priority.
-Repairs that occur

-as a result of damage or neglect will be billed to the residents of that room.
+Repairs that occur as a result of damage or neglect will be billed to the residents

 Noise: The general rule is that if the noise can easily be heard in another room, the sound